minkphp/docs/index.rst

 .. note::

-    Headers handling is not supported by ``Driver\SahiDriver``.
-Because there's no way Sahi can get such information out of the browser.
+    Headers handling is only supported in headless drivers, because there is no way browser controllers can get such information out of the browser.

 HTTP Authentication
 ~~~~~~~~~~~~~~~~~~~